-3. Gifts that involve food are always a hit!
+3. Corporate hampers that involve food are always a hit!
 Many of us find it too much of a splurge to purchase that great salsa from Mexico and those delicious, specialty blue corn chips, but buying them for someone else as a gift makes it an easy indulgence.
 The recipient will be thankful when they settle down for a snack or when unexpected company arrives.

 4. Along with food, also consider a gift of beverages.
 Living “green” is important, so investing in a nice travel mug along with some ground coffee and a gift card for a local coffee or tea shop can be a hit with adults of all ages.
 Most coffee shops offer a discount if you bring your own mug, so your gift can save money in the long run.